 \section{Analysis with the strength-constrained phase field model}

-Classical variational phase-field models lack a critical capability: the ability to describe crack nucleation in specimens without a pre-existing crack} \footnote{ { For finite values of regularization length $\varepsilon$, the uniaxial tensile strength of the material can be incorporated into the classical variational phase-field model at the cost of severing connection with the sharp fracture model (\ref{Variational}).
+{ Classical variational phase-field model (\ref{BFM00}) lack a critical capability: the ability to describe crack nucleation in specimens without a pre-existing crack} \footnote{ { For finite values of regularization length $\varepsilon$, the uniaxial tensile strength of the material can be incorporated into the classical variational phase-field model at the cost of severing connection with the sharp fracture model (\ref{Variational}).
 However, the resultant strength surface only agrees with the physical strength surface at the uniaxial tensile stress point in the stress space.}} This limitation arises from the absence of a strength criterion.
-While strength is often deemed unnecessary for analyzing the growth of large pre-existing cracks, recent experiments have cast echelon crack formation as a nucleation problem rather than a continuous evolution of the parent crack front \cite{pham2016growth}.
-Motivated by these experiments and recent numerical work showing that incorporating a strength constraint into the phase-field model suppresses unphysical crack growth in compressive regions \cite{LK24, lopez2025Whenandwhere}, we investigate the tearing problem using a strength-constrained phase-field formulation.
+While strength has been previously deemed unnecessary for analyzing the growth of large pre-existing cracks in the literature, recent experiments have cast echelon crack formation as a nucleation problem rather than a continuous evolution of the parent crack front \cite{pham2016growth}.
+Motivated by these experiments, we investigate the tearing problem using a strength-constrained phase-field formulation.
 Such a formulation has been developed in recent years \cite{KFLP18, KBFLP20} for nucleation of cracks as a generalization of the classical variational model.
-It has been widely validated across a wide range of nucleation and propagation scenarios in both soft and hard materials \cite{KLP21, KRLP22, KLDLP23, LK24, KKLP24, kamarei2026nine} and has been shown to accurately predict arbitrary crack nucleation.
+It has been widely validated across a range of problems \cite{KLP21, KRLP22, KLDLP23, LK24, KKLP24, kamarei2026nine} and has been shown to accurately predict arbitrary crack nucleation.
 Notably, the formulation has been validated recently for a range of mixed-mode fracture problems, especially those involving mode I+II loading \cite{KDK2025Comparison}.

 In this formulation, the material strength is represented as a surface in three-dimensional stress space, known as the strength surface.
-This surface defines the set of critical stress states $\mathbf{S}$ at which the material fractures under monotonically increasing, spatially uniform, but otherwise arbitrary loading.
-Such a set is represented as
+This surface defines the set of critical stress states $\mathbf{S}$ at which the material fractures under monotonically increasing, spatially uniform, but otherwise arbitrary loading. { The surface is represented as}

 For isotropic materials, a simple choice is the two-parameter Drucker–Prager (DP) strength surface, which has been shown to capture the fracture strength of many nominally brittle materials. { We adopt this form in the present work.
 More general strength surfaces, including those with explicit dependence on the Lode angle, may nevertheless be required to accurately reproduce the experimentally measured strength behavior of certain materials \cite{chockalingam2025MCHB}.}